 - Consult others on welding and repair

 - Identify corrosion mechanisms and calculate corrosion rates in operating machinery, piping, equipment, etc.

 - Provide guidance to resolve design, operation and maintenance issues.

 Corrosion Engineer Job Listings

 Search for more jobs:

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-Corrosion Engineers with a lot of experience do not necessarily enjoy more money.
-Someone who has worked for fewer than five years earns around $75K on average.
-Individuals with five to 10 years of experience don't get much more, though; the average income in this group is $83K.
-Corrosion Engineers see a median salary of $93K after reaching one to two decades on the job.
-Professionals who have racked up more than two decades of experience enjoy comfortable salaries; at this stage, median wages are a cushy $112K.
+For Corrosion Engineers, experience does not seem to be a major factor in determining pay.
+Someone who has worked for fewer than five years earns around $80K on average.
+Individuals with five to 10 years of experience don't get much more, though; the average income in this group is $84K.
+People with 10 to 20 years of experience make an average of about $97K in this role.
+Professionals who have racked up more than two decades of experience enjoy comfortable salaries; at this stage, median wages are a cushy $111K.